Frequently Asked Questions

 Q: What are the guidelines related to telemedicine in Massachusetts?

-A: The Board of Registration does permit the use of telemedicine when appropriate only after a VCPR is first established.
+A: The Board of Registration does permit the use of telemedicine when appropriate only after an in-person VCPR is first established.
 Read the full policy HERE.

 Q: What's the deal with interstate health certificates?

 A: MDAR stopped using APHIS 7001 in 2019 and created the small animal health certificate.
 All accredited veterinarians are highly encouraged to move to electronic CVI services.
 The two most common are Global Vet Link and CVI Central.
-CLICK HERE for more info.
+CLICK HERE for more info from USDA for accredited veterinarians.

 A: Licensees are required to notify the Board of any criminal convictions or discipline taken against the licensee or a voluntary surrender of a veterinary license or any discipline regarding the licensee’s DEA certificate or DPH registration.
 The Board’s regulations require that LLCs and LLPs which own or operate a veterinary facility or business providing veterinary services maintain professional liability insurance.
 Per 256 CMR 10.01(6), if the insurance coverage of the LLC or LLP is canceled or interrupted for some reason, the LLC or LLP must notify the Board within 5 business days.
 (Source: Correspondence with the Board of Registration in August 2023).